Three Days of High-Level Research Presentations

 STUDENT TRAVEL GRANTS

 The National Science Foundation has provided funding to offset the registration fee for selected students attending and presenting.
-Please watch this website for updated information and application form.
+Please click the "More Info" button below for updated information and application form.

 The SFF Symposium conference hotel is the four-star Hilton Austin Hotel, 500 East 4th Street, in downtown Austin.
 Technical sessions will also be held at the Hilton Austin Hotel.